dema-trading-ai/engine/docs/quickstart.md

 2. Pip Running on your system (https://pip.pypa.io/en/stable/installing/)
 3. Some code editor (https://www.jetbrains.com/pycharm/)
 4. Install TA-Lib dependencies (see: https://github.com/mrjbq7/ta-lib Installation -> Dependencies)

+### Using `make`

+As the docker commands listed above are not so developer friendly, we added a Makefile to help you save some tears.
+You'll need to have make installed on your system (check using make --version), which is on most computers by default.
+If you don't, run brew install make (homebrew needed), sudo apt install make or choco install make (chocolately needed) for MacOS, Linux or Windows, respectively.

+To build the image:

+make build
+To run the container:

+make run
+To run on volume:

+make runv
+To build and run:

+make

 ***